NexPlayer/Android-SDK/advanced.md

 No status change (thisvalue is not normally passed to onStatusReport, and should generally be ignored).

 - `NEXPLAYER_STATUS_REPORT_AUDIO_GET_CODEC_FAILED (0x00000001)`
 Failed to determine the audio codec.
 This notification can happen at the beginningof playback, or during playback if there is an audio codec change.
-This can happenbecause of a switch to a new codec that NexPlayer™ does not support, or due to anerror in the format of the content or corrupted data in the content.
+This can happenbecause of a switch to a new codec that NexPlayer does not support, or due to anerror in the format of the content or corrupted data in the content.

 - `NEXPLAYER_STATUS_REPORT_VIDEO_GET_CODEC_FAILED (0x00000002)`
 Failed to determine the video codec.
 This notification can happen at the beginningof playback, or during playback if there is a video codec change.
-This can happenbecause of a switch to a new codec that NexPlayer™ does not support, or due to anerror in the format of the content or corrupted data in the content.
+This can happenbecause of a switch to a new codec that NexPlayer does not support, or due to anerror in the format of the content or corrupted data in the content.

 - `NEXPLAYER_STATUS_REPORT_AUDIO_INIT_FAILED (0x00000003)`
  The audiocodec failed to initialize.
 This can happen for several reasons.
-The container mayindicate the wrong audio codec, or the audio stream may be incorrect or corrupted,or the audio stream may use a codec version or features that NexPlayer™ doesn’tsupport.
+The container mayindicate the wrong audio codec, or the audio stream may be incorrect or corrupted,or the audio stream may use a codec version or features that NexPlayer doesn’tsupport.

 - `NEXPLAYER_STATUS_REPORT_VIDEO_INIT_FAILED (0x00000004)`
  The videocodec failed to initialize.
 This can happen for several reasons.
-The container mayindicate the wrong video codec, or the video stream may be incorrect or corrupted,or the video stream may use a codec version or features that NexPlayer™ doesn’tsupport.
+The container mayindicate the wrong video codec, or the video stream may be incorrect or corrupted,or the video stream may use a codec version or features that NexPlayer doesn’tsupport.

 - `NEXPLAYER_STATUS_REPORT_TRACK_CHANGED (0x00000005)`
  The track haschanged.
 This happens for protocols such as HLS that provide the content in multipleformats or at multiple resolutions or bitrates.
 The ID of the new track can be found in mCurrTrackID, and also in param1.
-When this event occurs, NexPlayer™ also generates a NEXPLAYER_CONTENT_INFO_UPDATED event.
+When this event occurs, NexPlayer also generates a NEXPLAYER_CONTENT_INFO_UPDATED event.

 - `NEXPLAYER_STATUS_REPORT_STREAM_CHANGED (0x00000006)`
  The streambeing played back has changed (between the states AudioOnly, VideoOnly and Audio+Video).
 The new stream type is in mMediaType, and also in param1.